Ditchling

 Ditchling is a village and civil parish in the Lewes District of East Sussex, England.
 The village is contained within the boundaries of the South Downs National Park; the order confirming the establishment of the park was signed in Ditchling.

 There are two public houses, The Bull and The White Horse; two cafes, The Nutmeg Tree and The Green Welly; a post office, florist, delicatessen and other shops.
 Ditchling has community groups and societies, including the Ditchling Film Society and the Ditchling Singers.

 Location

 The village lies at the foot of the South Downs in East Sussex, but very close to the border with West Sussex.
 The settlement stands around a crossroads with Brighton and Hove to the south, Burgess Hill and Haywards Heath to the north, Keymer and Hassocks to the west, and Lewes to the east, and is built on a slight spur of land between the Downs to the south and Lodge Hill to the north.
 Ditchling Beacon, one of the highest points on the South Downs, overlooks the village.

-Ditchling Common, north of the village, is one of jewels in the crown of the low weald and the source of the eastern River Adur.
+Ditchling Common, north of the village, is the source of the eastern River Adur.